Updated: Dec 13, 2022

 Chart of Accounts

-A chart of accounts is a list of all your firm’s financial accounts, usually used by an accountant and available for bookkeepers.
+A chart of accounts is one of the most important law firm accounting guide.
+It is a list of all your firm’s financial accounts, usually used by an accountant and available for bookkeepers.
 Account numbers of char of account are structured to suit the needs of your law firm, the jurisdiction, and the practice area.
 Typically, there are 5 core categories consisting of assets, liabilities, owner’s equity, revenue, and expenses.

-Setting up and recording the chart of accounts for law firms isn’t just suggestions, they are requirements.
-State Bar association rules require law practices to record transactions meticulously so there is no impropriety when dealing with Interset on Lawyers Trust Accounts (IOLTA), or other trust accounts.
+Setting up, law firm bookkeeping, or recording the chart of accounting lawyers isn’t just a suggestion, they are a requirement.
+State Bar association rules require law practices to record transactions meticulously so there is no impropriety when dealing with Interest on Lawyers Trust Accounts (IOLTA), or other trust accounts.

 Client trust account (CTA)